RhizomeDB/dbsp-notes/README.md

 ## 2.9.13 Join Trace Operator

-A variant of join that joins an [Indexed Z-Set] with a [Trace].
-This takes advantage of the bilinearity of relational joins in order to support incremental joins across timestamps.
+The join trace operator is a variant of an [Indexed Z-Set] join with a [Trace].
+This takes advantage of the [bilinear]ity of relational joins in order to support incremental joins across timestamps.

-It returns a $\Bbb{Z}$-Set containing the resulting elements, with no timestamps associated with each of those elements, and each element's weight given by the product of the two elements' weights that were joined together.
+This operator MUST return a $\Bbb{Z}$-Set containing the resulting elements.
+It MUST NOT include the timestamps associated with each of those elements.
+Each element's weight MUST be given by the product of the two elements' weights that were joined together.

-It behaves similarly to [Join Stream], and the first argument represents deltas for the current timestamp, with the second being a trace containing all updates observed thus far.
-In this way, an incremental join can be implemented as follows:
+Join trace behaves similarly to [Join Stream].
+The first argument MUST represent deltas for the current timestamp.
+The second argument MUST be a trace containing all updates observed thus far.
+In this way, an incremental join MAY be implemented as follows:

 ```elixir
 join_fun = ...